ErosCamacho/ntru_3round/README.md

 - Study the countermeasures proposed in the PhD with different implementations.
 - Define a demo in which it is possible to stablish a PQ secure communication between two devices

+*Note: All the content of this repository has been implemented using the Pynq Framework.*

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents
   <ol>